hend07/NDI-AI-Assistant/README.md

 The system:

 * Ingests the official NDI PDF document.
-* Extracts and processes its content.
+* Extracts and processes its content through a staged (bronze → silver → gold) pipeline.
 * Splits the document into context-preserving chunks.
 * Generates multilingual semantic embeddings.
 * Stores the knowledge base persistently in **ChromaDB**.